dotnet-architecture/eShopOnContainers/README.md

 ## Related documentation and guidance
 While developing this reference application, we are creating a reference Guide/eBook named <b>"Architecting and Developing Containerized and Microservice based .NET Applications"</b> which explains in detail how to develop this kind of architectural style (microservices, Docker containers, Domain-Driven Design for certain microservices) plus other simpler architectural styles, like monolithic apps that can also live as Docker containers.
 <p>
-There's also an additional eBook focusing on Containers/Docker lifecycle (DevOps, CI/CD, etc.) with Microsoft Tools, already published.
+There are also additional eBooks focusing on Containers/Docker lifecycle (DevOps, CI/CD, etc.) with Microsoft Tools, already published plus an additional eBook focusing on Enterprise Apps Patterns with Xamarin.Forms.
-You can start reviewing these Guides/eBooks here:
+You can download them and start reviewing these Guides/eBooks here:
 <p>
-You can download both eBooks from here:

 | Architecting & Developing | Containers Lifecycle & CI/CD | App patterns with Xamarin.Forms |
 | ------------ | ------------|  ------------|